Need to talk? Call 1800 882 436.

 Testicular biopsy

-Testicular biopsy involves removing a small piece of your testicle tissue to test for conditions that can cause infertility.
+A testicular biopsy involves removing a small sample (piece) of your testicle tissue for testing.
+This test is used to check for conditions that can affect your fertility, such as cancer.

-This is a rare test because most of the time a diagnosis can be made using other tests.
+Testicular biopsy is rare — most of the time a diagnosis can be made using other tests.

 Genetic testing

-Your doctor may refer you for a genetic test.
-These will see if there are any genetic issues that might be causing infertility.
+Your doctor may refer you for a genetic test to see if you have any genetic issues that might be causing fertility problems.
+These tests will usually involve a blood test to check your genes.

-Going through a phase of not having periods or having irregular periods, can also be signs of ovulation problems.
-The most common reason for ovulation problems is polycystic ovary syndrome (PCOS).
+Going through a phase of not having periods or having irregular periods, can be a sign of ovulation problems.

 Ovarian reserve testing